IyarLin/R-advantages-over-python/README.md

 of time series can be done based on these characteristics.

-This collection of packages is called [tydieverts](https://tidyverts.org/) and the book was written by Rob Hyndman, well-known in the circles of forecasting specialists, already the 3rd edition [Forecasting: Principles and Practice](https://otexts.com/fpp3/) in accordance with the evolution of packages.
+This collection of packages is called [tidyverts](https://tidyverts.org/) and the book was written by Rob Hyndman, well-known in the circles of forecasting specialists, already the 3rd edition [Forecasting: Principles and Practice](https://otexts.com/fpp3/) in accordance with the evolution of packages.
 (By the way, statmodels likes to refer to this author in the help for their forecasting functions).

-The concept of the tydiverts ecosystem is completely identical to the concept of the [tidyverse](https://www.tidyverse.org/) ecosystem and, accordingly, everything is compatible between these two families, which gives explosive performance and code readability.
+The concept of the tidyverts ecosystem is completely identical to the concept of the [tidyverse](https://www.tidyverse.org/) ecosystem and, accordingly, everything is compatible between these two families, which gives explosive performance and code readability.